-Applicants must have the following documents on file at the Forrest County Center by February 28 to be considered for admission to the Dental Hygiene program:

-- A Pearl River Community College application for admission and an application to the program. - An official high school transcript from an approved high school or GED equivalency score and official college transcript(s) if college work has been completed.
-Only Dental Hygiene (DHT) courses and the academic core courses listed below will be included when computing the student's grade point average (GPA).

-The Dental Hygiene academic core courses used in computing grade point averages are listed below:

-ENG 1113/4 English Composition I 3

-ENG 1123 English Composition II 3

-BIO 2923 Microbiology 3

-BIO 2921 Microbiology Laboratory 1

-BIO 1513 (or higher) Principles of Anatomy and Physiology I Lecture 3

-BIO 1511 (or higher) Principles of Anatomy and Physiology I Laboratory 1

-BIO 1523 (or higher) Principles of Anatomy and Physiology II Lecture 3

-BIO 1521 (or higher) Principles of Anatomy and Physiology II Laboratory 1

-Chemistry Elective 3

-Chemistry Laboratory Elective 1

-PSY 1513 General Psychology I 3

-SOC 2113 Introduction to Sociology 3

-SPT 1113 Public Speaking I 3

-FCS 1253 Nutrition 3

-MAT 1313/4 College Algebra 3

-TOTAL HOURS 37

-Student must pass all academic core courses with a grade of "C" or higher.

-Academic standing of "probation" or "suspension" at other institutions is considered in the evaluation of the applicants.
-Completion of the Dental Hygiene academic core curriculum does not guarantee an interview or admission to the Dental Hygiene program.

-- Students must furnish ACT scores.
-Only applicants with an ACT score of 18 or higher will be considered for the Dental Hygiene Program. - o ACT score may be from the national administration of the test or the residual. - Applicants who took the ACT prior to October 1989 will have their results converted to the Enhanced ACT scores.
-(A score of 15 prior to October 1989 converts to an 18 on the Enhanced ACT.)

-Selection of students

-- Students having completed the majority of prerequisites will receive preference.
-Students are selected based on the number of prerequisite courses successfully completed, ACT, GPA and an interview. - Selected applicants will be invited for a personal interview by the Dental Hygiene Admission Committee. - Meeting the minimum requirements listed above does not guarantee any applicant an interview or admission to the Dental Hygiene program. - STUDENTS NOT SELECTED FOR ADMISSION MUST REAPPLY BEFORE FEBRUARY 28TH OF THE NEXT YEAR.

-Transfer Students

-- Must meet all of the requirements for general admission and special Dental Hygiene admission criteria. - Must be eligible for immediate readmission to the college last attended.
+1 Applicants must have A Pearl River Community College application for admission and an application to the pro- er Community College application for admission and an application to the program. the following An official high school transcript from an approved high school or GED equivalency score and official college documents on file at transcript(s) if college work has been completed.
+Only Dental Hygiene (DHT) courses and the Forrest County courses listed below will be included when computing the student's grade point average (GPA).
+Center by February 28 to be considered for to be considered for The Dental Hygiene academic core courses used in computing grade point averages are listed bel admission to the ENG 1113/4 English Composition I 3 Dental Hygiene ENG 1123 English Composition II 3 program: BIO 2923 Microbiology 3 BIO 2921 Microbiology Laboratory 1 BIO 1513 (or higher) Principles of Anatomy and Physiology I Lecture 3 BIO 1511 (or higher) Principles of Anatomy and Physiology I Laboratory 1 BIO 1523 (or higher) Principles of Anatomy and Physiology II Lecture 3 BIO 1521 (or higher) Principles of Anatomy and Physiology II Laboratory 1 Chemistry Elective 3 Chemistry Laboratory Elective 1 PSY 1513 General Psychology I 3 SOC 2113 Introduction to Sociology 3 SPT 1113 Public Speaking I 3 FCS 1253 Nutrition 3 MAT 1313/4 College Algebra 3 TOTAL HOURS 37 Student must pass all academic core courses with a grade of "C" or higher These courses must have been completed within the last five (5) years.
+Academic standing of "probation" or "suspension" at other institutions is considered in the ex valuation of the applicants.
+Completion of the Dental Hygiene academic core curriculum does not guarantee admission to the Dental Hygiene program. e an interview or Students must furnish ACT scores.
+Only applicants with an ACT score of 18 or higher with a point of the store of the ill be considered for the Dental Hygiene Program.
+ACT score may be from the national administration of the test or the residual.
+Applicants who took the ACT prior to October 1989 will have their results conv orted to the Enhanced Applicants who took the ACT prior to October 1989 will have their results conv ACT scores.
+(A score of 15 prior to October 1989 converts to an 18 on the Enha Selection of students Students having completed the majority of prerequisites will receive preference.
+Student ts are colocted based on Selection of students Students having completed the majority of prerequisites will receive preference.
+Students the number of prerequisite courses successfully completed, ACT, GPA and an interview. is are selected based on Selected applicants will be invited for a personal interview by the Dental Hygiene Admiss sion Committee Meeting the minimum requirements listed above does not guarantee any applicant an in the Dental Hygiene program.
+STUDENTS NOT SELECTED FOR ADMISSION MUST REAPPLY BEFORE FEBRUARY 28TH OF THE NEXT YEAR.
+Transfer Students Must meet all of the requirements for general admission and special Dental Hygiene adn nission criteria Must be eligible for immediate readmission to the college last attended.
+I